Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: The Analyses

 The forward process maintains distinct advantages.
 Although Gaussian samples are still uniformly distributed on the spherical surface, their trajectories terminate in a more compact low-dimensional structure \cite{bengio2013representation}.
 The probability paths remain undisturbed, enabling reliable transport during generation.
+The OT-Flow circumvents terminal point handling by adding a minor noise perturbation into the target distribution, yielding the probability path